 Members of Oregon Writers Colony may reserve the Colonyhouse for individual or group retreats.

 The house sleeps eight people comfortably in four bedrooms, with two full baths.
 Each bedroom offers individual writing space.

 On the main floor of the house is a well-equipped kitchen, a big dining table, a large living room with comfy chairs and a big stone fireplace, and a sunny enclosed porch overlooking the ocean.
 The house has wi-fi and a small printer.

-The site of frequent writing workshops and retreats, it is also available for weekend and weekday writing use by Oregon Writers Colony members.
+The house hosts frequent writing workshops and retreats and is also available for weekend and weekday writing use by Oregon Writers Colony members.

-In 1988 OWC purchased the three-story log house built in 1936 by John Steiner.
-Henry Steiner and his sons John and Fred later worked on Timberline Lodge on Mount Hood, and they crafted a number of cabins in Oregon in the 1920s – 30s.
-The hallmarks of a Steiner cabin include hand-cut and peeled logs, porches supported by forked trees, large fireplaces crafted from glacier or river rock, stair rails fashioned from naturally curved logs, and doorknobs and shelves carved from roots of uniquely shaped branches.
+The hallmarks of a Steiner cabin include hand-cut and peeled logs, porches supported by forked trees, large fireplaces crafted from glacier or river rock, stair rails fashioned from naturally curved logs, and doorknobs and shelves carved from roots or uniquely shaped branches.
 The Colonyhouse is a stunning example of John Steiner’s Pacific Northwest craftsmanship.